 The high amount of saturated fat from animal derived foods can create serious health problems including obesity, heart disease and diabetes.
 Watch the TED Talk by Dr. Dean Ornish of the Preventive Medicine Research Institute for a comprehensive review of this issue.
 He is a leading expert on fighting illness

 - The dairy industry has convinced consumers through their extensive years of marketing that milk is good for the bones.
 Did you know that the sugar in lactose has actually been found to leach calcium from your bones?
 This is one reason why they fortify milk with Vitamin D.

 - The human body is only physically equipped to digest lactose during the first few years of life, when we are meant to be breast-feeding, after which the lactase digestion enzyme disappears.
 This is why we have an overpopulation of adults who are considered "lactose-intolerant."
 In fact, everyone is lactose intolerant by varying degrees.
-(Read the Physicians Committee for Responsible Medicine's report on this issue.)
+(Read the Physicians Committee for Responsible Medicine's information about this issue.)

-To illustrate the contrast in health benefits between animal derived products and plant-based options, check out almost any vegetarian brand's web site and it will likely offer a nutritional comparison chart between its products and the usual animal-derived counterparts.
-You'll notice that the plant-based versions are equally high (or higher) in protein; lower in fat and calories; and contain ZERO cholesterol.
-(Check out a hot dog and veggie dog comparison chart posted on our blog, for example.)
+To illustrate the contrast in health benefits between animal derived products and plant-based options, check out almost any plant based brand's website and it will likely offer nutritional labels as a way to make this point.
+You'll notice that the plant-based versions are high (or higher) in protein; lower in fat and calories; and contain ZERO cholesterol.

 For more information: